mungewell/IIOAccel/README.md

     dtoverlay=lsm303dlhcaccel

 The Raspberry Pi must then be rebooted.
-Run the following command:
+Once the Pi has rebooted, run the following command:

     sudo vcdbg log msg

 to see if any errors are being reported.

-If not, just run:
+An additional thing to check is that the interrupt has been set up correctly.
+Enter:

+    cat /proc/interrupts

+The lsm303dlhcaccel interrupt should appear in the table.

+To run the app enter:

     sudo IIOAccel